cunyap/pypocquant/manual/UserInstructions.md

    * `Measure distance`: Lets you draw a line on the image to measure distances.
 It will update the `qr_border_distance` parameter.
    * `Show / hide console`: shows or hides the console at the bottom of the UI.

-3. ``Select input folder`: Allows to specify the input folder.
+3. `Select input folder`: Allows to specify the input folder.

    `Select output folder`: (Optional) Lets you select a output folder.
 If left empty a output subfolder is automatically generated  in the input folder.

    `Image list`: Lists all available images in the input folder.
-Click onto the filename to display one in **5**
+Click onto the filename to display one in **5**.

 4. `Parameter Tree`: Adjust parameters manually if needed.